 One myth that we need to stop feeding or circulating is the one where we declare that compost is humus.
-So ?what is the difference between humus and compost? and ?how is humus used in gardens,? you ask?
+So "what is the difference between humus and compost?" and "how is humus used in gardens?" you ask?
 Click here to get the dirt about compost vs. humus.

 Many people compost in one way or another.
 What if you don?t have room for a compost pile or your municipality doesn?t have a composting program?
 Can you dig holes in the garden for food scraps?
 If so, how do you compost in a hole in the ground?
 Find out here.

 Should you cut up compost scraps?
 Shredding scraps for composting is a common practice, but you may have wondered if this practice is necessary or even effective.
-Click this article to find out more about composting fruit and vegetables waste.
+Click this article to find out more about composting fruit and vegetable waste.

 The optimum temperature for compost to process is 160 degrees Fahrenheit (71 C).
-In sunny hot climates where the pile hasn?t been turned recently, higher temperatures can happen.
+In sunny hot climates where the pile hasn't been turned recently, higher temperatures can happen.
 Can compost get too hot?
 Find out here.

 Turning units for compost need to have a way to mix the organic material.
 These may be barrel units or simple 3-bin units.
-Composting structures such as these can be built by even a novice as long as looks aren?t important.
+Composting structures such as these can be built by even a novice as long as looks aren't important.
 This article will help.

-The term ?Ericaceous? refers to a family of plants in the Ericaceae family - plants that grow primarily in infertile or acidic growing conditions.
+The term "Ericaceous" refers to a family of plants in the Ericaceae family - plants that grow primarily in infertile or acidic growing conditions.
 But what is ericaceous compost?
 Read this article to learn more about ericaceous compost.